All about hair transplants for Afro/textured hair

 Firstly, gentle washing is essential.
 Use a mild, sulfate-free shampoo to cleanse your scalp delicately.
 It's important to avoid vigorous scrubbing, as this can dislodge the newly transplanted grafts and potentially compromise the results of the procedure.

 Secondly, moisturising plays a vital role in the recovery process.
-Apply a light, non-comedogenic moisturiser to keep your scalp hydrated.
+A light, non-comedogenic moisturiser helps to keep your follicles hydrated.
 This helps alleviate dryness and itching, which are common post-transplant.

 Lastly, it’s crucial to avoid heat styling tools during the initial healing period.
 Excessive heat can irritate the scalp and interfere with the healing process, potentially affecting the success of the hair transplant.

-Adhering to the right guidelines will ensure the transplanted follicles establish themselves effectively, promoting optimal healing.
+Adhering to the right guidelines will promote optimal healing and ensure the transplanted follicles establish themselves effectively.

 How long does it take to see results from a hair transplant in Afro/textured hair?

-In the first 1-2 weeks after the procedure, some swelling and redness in the recipient area are normal.
+In the first week after the procedure, some swelling and redness in the recipient area are normal.
 This is a standard part of the healing process and typically resolves as your scalp begins to recover from the transplant.
-During this stage, you may also experience a period of shedding where the transplanted hair may fall out before new growth begins.
+In addition, some people may also experience a short period of shedding where the transplanted hair may fall out before new growth begins.

 Full results from a hair transplant are typically visible within 12 to 18 months.
-By this time, the transplanted hair should have matured, adopting the curl pattern of your existing hair and blending seamlessly for a natural appearance.
+By this time, the transplanted hair should have matured and blend seamlessly with your existing hairs, giving a natural appearance.

 If you would like to schedule an appointment with Dr Eleojo Achimugu, head on over to her Top Doctors profile today.